coffeylukas/craft3-starter/README.md

 At this point you're all set!

+## Using This Repo As A Template
+If you want to see how to use this repo as a template without manually copy/pasting files, check out this article: [Having a git repo that is a template for new projects](https://medium.com/@smrgrace/having-a-git-repo-that-is-a-template-for-new-projects-148079b7f178)

 ## Contribution
 Anyone is welcome to add some helpful Craft plugins or fix bugs they encounter, just make a PR!